lekzzA/codeforces-contests-solutions/README.md

-# codeforces-contests-solutions
+# Codeforces Contest Solutions

-Here, I try to post the solutions to codeforces contests.
+## What
+This repository is created to contain solutions of the codeforces contest (of any level).

-This is updated after the contest.
+This is, obviously :) ,  updated after the contest.

-For the questions I'm unable to solve in the contest, I try to do them after the contest and upload here.
-Otherwise, I look for references and hints and try to come up with a solution.
+### Possible enhancements
-In near future, if I get time, will try to add hints and approaches as well.
+It can be tried to add hints and approaches as well.

-I majorly use C++ and Python to solve the questions.
-If you want any specific solution in other language, please do let me know.
-Or feel free to update here in the contest folder with some other language/ some better approach or solution.
-Please consider adding basic test cases also from the contest itself, since for CPP files there is a workflow which tests the code.
-Test cases should be added in the file <Solution_File_Name>_test_cases.txt and expected outputs to be added in <Solution_File_Name>_expected_output.txt
-Where, Solution_File_Name.cpp is the file name of your solution
+### Contribution
+This can be used to increase your number of contributions in the open source with some good-first-issues.
+Please feel free to add any solution of any contest.
+Just create the correct hierarchy, and copy-paste one test case from the contest itself.
+Adding test is only limited to C++ files for now, as there is an action created which automatically runs the solutions with the test cases.

+### Step by Step guide on How to add a solution -
+* Move to src directory.
+* Create a directory named with the contest ID.
+Ex: Round984
+* Inside that directory, add individual solutions with file name set to question name.
+* For C++ only, add tests also -
+* Move to test directory, create a directory named same as that of created in src.
+Ex: Round984
+* Add 2 files - QuestionName_test_cases.txt and QuestionNmae_expected_output.txt [You can pick this from the contest itself]